Filtered formal groups, Cartier duality, and derived algebraic geometry: The deformation of a formal group

 \subsection{Deformation to the normal cone}

-To a pointed formal moduli problem (such as a formal group) one may associate an equivariant family over $\AAA^1$, whose fiber over $\lambda \neq 0$ recovers $G$.
-We will use this construction in the sequel to produce filtrations on the associated Hochschild homology theories.
+To a pointed formal moduli problem $\EuScript{X}$ (such as a formal group), one may associate an equivariant family over $\AAA^1$ whose fiber over $\lambda \neq 0$ recovers $\EuScript{X}$.
+We will use this construction further on to produce filtrations on the associated Hochschild homology theories.
 The author would like to thank Bertrand To\"{e}n for the idea behind this construction, and in fact related constructions appear in \cite{toen2020classes}.
 A variant of this construction in the characteristic zero setting also appears in \cite[Chapter IV.5]{gaitsgory2017study}.
 We would also like to point out \cite{khan2018virtual}.